ballerina-platform/module-ballerina-task/task-ballerina/Module.md

 ### Jobs and Scheduling

-Every scheduling job in Ballerina needs to be represented by a Job object.
-Therefore, a job class with your custom logic needs to be created to execute it when the task is triggered.
+Every scheduling job in Ballerina needs to be represented by a `Job` object.
+Therefore, a `job` class with your custom logic needs to be created to execute it when the task is triggered.

-The Task package has the following two scheduling systems to schedule the job:
+The `task` package has the following two scheduling systems to schedule the job:

-- One-time Job Execution
+- One-time job execution
-- Frequency-based Job Execution
+- Frequency-based job execution

 #### One-time Job Execution